-The Joint Efficiency Providers recommend that site owners contact a heat pump professional to assess and implement energy efficiency opportunities related to building envelope and HVAC distribution system prior to, or in coordination with, installing a heat pump system.
+The Joint Efficiency Providers recommend that site owners contact a heat pump professional to assess and implement energy efficiency opportunities related to building envelope and HVAC distribution systems prior to or in conjunction with installing a heat pump system.
 Common thermal efficiency upgrades include attic and wall insulation, air sealing, and duct sealing.
 These types of improvements can significantly help provide cost-effective heating with the installation of a cold-climate heat pump.
 Site owners can elect to receive incentives for a "Heat Pump + Envelope" project, as laid out in Category 4a (see Section 3: Eligibility and Requirements for more details).
 Site owners can also access additional building envelope incentive programs and assistance through NYSERDA or their local utility.